 Paul Harris S.C. is a public law and human rights specialist who also has considerable experience of other areas of civil litigation.
-He is based at Doughty Street, but also practices in Hong Kong, where he is one of the territory’s leading public law silks.
+He practises in Hong Kong, where he is one of the Territory’s leading public law silks, and in London, where he is a member of Doughty Street Chambers.
+Paul has been elected as Chairman of the Hong Kong Bar Association for the year 2021.

 Paul is most well known for a series of successful human rights cases against the Hong Kong government ( see main entry on web-page) but has wide experience of other areas of Hong Kong law, including land, commercial disputes, employment, personal injury, injunctions ( including Mareva and Anton Piller orders), and contested probate actions.
 He has handled a number of cases involving difficult issues of conflict of laws.